aink99/chef_doc/README.md

 =======

-Kitchen starts a small chef server (called chef zero )on from your chef devlopement kit station and , can test the change.
+Kitchen starts a small chef server (called chef zero )on from your chef development kit station and , can test the change.
 Driver can be hypervirtual-box(with the vagrant driver), docker etc.

-In this example , we don't have any cloud based VM a so will used the dokken driver (Docker image + systemd)
+In this example, we don't have any cloud based VM a so will used the dokken driver (Docker image + systemd)

 Install the docker and dokken kitchen driver